-If you are backpacking around Colombia it is important to know the best way to get from A to B. In this guide I’m going to share with you the different ways you can travel from Medellín to Cartagena (or travel from Cartagena to Medellin).
+If you are backpacking around Colombia it is important to know the best way to get from A to B. In this guide, I’m going to share with you the different ways you can travel from Medellin to Cartagena (or travel from Cartagena to Medellin).

-Getting to the Airport
+Getting to the Medellin Airport

 To get to the airport in Cartagena you will need to get a taxi.
-There are busses but you need a card to pay for it as they don’t take cash.
+There are buses but you need a card to pay for it as they don’t take cash.
 Unless you are going to be there for a while and taking the bus a lot it’s not worth it.
 A taxi shouldn’t cost more than $10mil COP.

-The bus is by far the easiest way to go when you take into consideration having to deal with airport security etc. However it isn’t much cheaper, it is often more expensive, and it takes a LONG time.
-They may tell you 12 hours, but expect more like 18-20.
+The best way to book your bus from Medellin to Cartagena is through GuateGo.The Cartagena Medellin bus is by far the easiest way to go when you take into consideration having to deal with airport security etc. However it isn’t much cheaper, it is often more expensive, and it takes a LONG time.
+They may tell you 12 hours but expect more like 18-20.

-Do You Need to Book the Bus from Medellín to Cartagena?
+Do You Need to Book the Bus from Medellin to Cartagena?

-Getting to the Bus Station
+Getting to the Bus Station in Medellin and Cartagena

 In Cartagena, the easiest way is to take a taxi.
 The bus station is about 11km to the east of the city and it should cost around 15mil COP.
 Or if you want to save some money you can take a bus from Avenue Santander, just look for one that says Terminal des Transportes.
 The bus will stop right outside the bus terminal and should only cost a few mil COP.

 In Medellin , the Cartagena bus drops off and picks up from the North Terminal (Terminal Norte) you can take a colectivo there (just find one that says Terminal Norte) or a taxi from Laureles should be around $6Mi COP.
 If you don’t know Medellin and your Spanish isn’t great I would get a taxi and the colectivos can be confusing!

 Why Take the Bus?

-Even though taking the bus taken a ridiculous amount of time and isn’t that much different in cost I often prefer the bus.
-If I have luggage it’s just so much easier to sling my bag on a bus and sit there for a day than have to deal with packing my bag, weighing it and dealing with the whole airport security stress.
+Even though taking the bus takes a ridiculous amount of time and isn’t that much different in cost I often prefer the bus.
+If I have luggage it’s just so much easier to sling my bag on a bus and sit there for a day than have to deal with packing my bag, weighing it, and dealing with the whole airport security stress.
 So if you aren’t in any rush and you hate airports as much as me then the bus is a good option.
 They are comfortable, the food is better and cheaper (well that’s if you are lucky and the driver lets the guys who board the bus to sell food on) and there are no hidden costs!

-By Private Transfer
+By Private Transfer from Medellin to Cartagena

 Does anyone even do this?
 Honestly, I really wouldn’t recommend it.
 But if you want someone to organize everything for you and money is no object then speak to my friends at Colombian Buddy.
-They can organize an English or Spanish speaking driver who can drive you around Colombia.
+They can organize an English or Spanish-speaking driver who can drive you around Colombia.

 A bit about travel in Colombia

 It is no secret that Colombia is emerging out of decades of civil war.
 During this time it was extremely unsafe to travel by road anywhere.
 For that reason, Colombia’s infrastructure for traveling between cities isn’t great.
-Even though the geographical distance may not look far, for the most part, you have to go over and around the mountains on single track roads.
+Even though the geographical distance may not look far, for the most part, you have to go over and around the mountains on single-track roads.
 It can be slow going!
-However, as the roads are now considered safe and as more people are traveling the government is investing in the countries roads.
+However, as the roads are now considered safe and as more people are traveling the government is investing in the country’s roads.
 Within the next decade, bus journeys will get quicker and it will be much easier to travel.
 For example, a new tunnel due to be completed at the end of 2018 connecting Medellin and San Jose airport will half the drive time.